HEIDI LEE DOUGLAS

 The video was shot on location at the Bexley RSL in South Sydney and the video also features real-life dance students of Shane and Keri as well as staff from the RSL who fill the video with unique and beautiful characters – and a perfect setting for the fiddle-driven song evoking a retro dance hall scene.
 It is buoyant yet sad.

-The video for the song was produced by award winning filmmaker Heidi Lee Douglas (Dark Lake Productions) and shot by Skye Davies.
+The video for the song was produced and directed by award winning filmmaker Heidi Lee Douglas (Dark Lake Productions) and shot by Skye Davies.

 Boom Town is the title track of Steel City Sue’s (Su Morely) debut album which won Best Song in 2018 Australian Roots Music Awards.
 The song and clip filmed on location in Newcastle, explore the dereliction that has befallen Newcastle, during its status as the largest exporting coal port in the world.